Plain English Breakdown

 California Board of Occupational Therapy: Licensing and Fees

-This bill extends the California Board of Occupational Therapy's establishment until January 1, 2031, updates educational requirements for occupational therapy programs to be accredited by ACOTE, sets new fees for licenses and permits, and requires licensees to provide an email address.
+This bill extends the California Board of Occupational Therapy's licensing authority until January 1, 2031, updates requirements for occupational therapy education programs to be accredited by ACOTE, adds a requirement for supervised entry-level doctoral capstone experiences, sets new fees for licenses and permits, and requires licensees to provide an email address.

 What This Bill Does